 Being a chorister of the Chapel Royal at Hampton Court is the finest musical education that a child can receive, and an experience that stands him in good stead for any future career, musical or otherwise.
 Many choristers play several musical instruments and gain musical scholarships to their next school or places at national conservatoires.
 Some choristers go on to play the organ, and several have become organ scholars at local churches and at their universities.
 You can sponsor a chorister or contribute to the bursary fund in a number of ways and have the award named or dedicated as you wish.

-Her Majesty The Queen makes her Chapel available to everyone who wishes to wishes to worship according to the Book of Common Prayer and to those who wish to experience first-hand the unique heritage of English choral music that has accompanied the worship of monarchs from Tudor times to the present day.
+His Majesty The King makes his Chapel available to everyone who wishes to wishes to worship according to the Book of Common Prayer and to those who wish to experience first-hand the unique heritage of English choral music that has accompanied the worship of monarchs from Tudor times to the present day.

 The Chapel Royal is a royal peculiar and not subject to parish boundaries.
-The Chaplain, Reverend Canon Anthony Howe, warmly welcomes enquiries from those wishing to join the congregation or to make a visit.
-Please click here for more information.
+Enquiries are warmly welcomed from those wishing to join the congregation or to make a visit.
+Please click here for Chapel Royal contact information.

 The Choral Foundation invites you to contribute to capital projects to renew or replace various items of musical and choir equipment.